Doctor Who audio productions: Doctor Who: Redacted

-In 2022, BBC Sounds broadcast Doctor Who: Redacted, a 10-episode podcast written by Juno Dawson and starring Charlie Craggs and Jodie Whittaker.
-A second, six-episode season aired in late 2023 with Dawson once again writing the show and Craggs, Chimimba, and Holly Quin-Ankrah returning.
-The Sarah Jane Adventures actors Alexander Armstrong and Anjli Mohindra joined the second season cast.
+In 2022, BBC Sounds broadcast Doctor Who: Redacted, a 10-episode podcast written by Juno Dawson and starring Charlie Craggs, Lois Chimimba, and Holly Quin-Ankrah.
+Jodie Whittaker also appears, reprising her role as the Thirteenth Doctor from the television series.
+The story stars a group of three queer women— Cleo, Abby, and Shawna— who host a paranormal conspiracy podcast called "The Blue Box Files", with the trio aiming to track down the truth behind the TARDIS, running into a number of established characters while also dealing with struggles in their personal lives along the way.
+A second, six-episode season aired in late 2023 with Dawson once again writing the show and Craggs, Chimimba, and Holly Quin-Ankrah returning to reprise their parts.
+The Sarah Jane Adventures actors Alexander Armstrong and Anjli Mohindra join the second-season cast, reprising their roles as Mr. Smith and Rani Chandra, respectively.